haydenkz/grok-cli/README.md

 # Grok-CLI

-Rust program to send chat queries to your X.AI endpoint
+Rust program to send queries to your X.AI endpoint

 # Installation
 ```bash